Contra (New England)

 Watch at: https://www.youtube.com/watch?v=KevQxr-saFw

-A1: Men forward to meet and Allemande left (turn 180°), (3 bars)
+A1: Men forward to Allemande left (turn 180°), (6 beats)

-B1: In long lines, forward & back,
+B1: Holding hands in long lines, forward & back, (8)

-B2: Holding hands, Balance the Wave, (2 bars)
+B2: Balance the Wave, (4)

-Balance the Line / Longways Balance, (2 bars)
+Balance the Line / Longways Balance, (4)

 Coconut Cream Pie